NeilMacMullen/jumpfs/doc/powershell-installation.md

 PS> unblock-file C:\tools\jumpfs\ps-jumpfs.psm1
 ```

+You *may* also have to unblock the *jumpfs/driverProviders/DriveProvider.dll* file although that hasn't been necessary in my testing.

 You'll then need to add these lines to the end of the script.
 Modify the `jumpfs_path` line to point to the folder you stored the files.

 ```